UBC-DSCI/introduction-to-datascience-python/source/viz.md

 (CO$_{\text{2}}$, in parts per million) at the Mauna Loa research station in Hawaii from 1959 onward {cite:p}`maunadata`.
-For this book, we are going to focus on the last 40 years of the data set, 1980-2020.
+For this book, we are going to focus on the years 1980-2020.

 ```{index} question; visualization
 ```